norulshahlam/rest-crud-api-tutorial/README.md

 - Messy try-catch blocks
 - We didnt handle all related exception, and it is hard to handle all exception as the code will get cluttered

+We also assume that this is web-service where user can enter any field and value so a lot of validation is needed.
+Know that most of the time it will be web application so most validation will be done in front-end.
+Something to take note of.

 Next lesson we will use @ControllerAdvice to handle ALL exception.
 This will result in cleaner and manageable code.
 See you next lesson!